DaveParillo/intermediate-cpp/_sources/function-overloads/overloads.rst

 So four is probably too many parameters, simply because future usage errors are likely.

-Keep in mind that more parameters equals more complexity.
+Keep in mind that more parameters equal more complexity.
 Limit the number of parameters you need in a given method, or use a ``struct`` to combine parameters.
-Also, be wary of overloads with the same number of parameters and different types For example:
+Also, be wary of overloads with the same number of parameters and different types.
+For example:

 .. code-block:: cpp